-10-9B-16-18: BUILDING ENVELOPE:
+10-9B-13-20: BUILDING ENVELOPE:

 All buildings shall be constructed within the building envelope.
 The building envelope is identified on the approved subdivision plat and is located on the lot detailing the front, side and rear setback requirements.
+The building envelope must exclude all areas as defined in the Sensitive Areas Plan, the Slope Analysis Plan, and the set backs as outlined above.